 Our company, for example, is a flexible remote team.
 That means we engage in alternating telework, offering fixed on-site working days twice a week, during which the team gathers in our office in Cologne and also enjoys lunch and coffee breaks together.
 As some of our employees would have disproportionately long travel times, those office days are not mandatory.
 Anyhow, we know well how important live meetings and even small personal exchanges are when establishing a genuine team spirit.

 In addition, we practice a “culture of sharing”: We encourage our remote workers to pass on their expertise, preventing isolated islands of knowledge, which can ultimately turn into single points of failure in the team.
 To meet those ends, we arrange monthly to bi-monthly team days.
 On such occasions, we encourage all our employees to attend, even if they have to come in from further away.
 We use our team days for communal lunch, productive get-togethers and training sessions as well, prepared by volunteers from the team.

 Mind that, with the Corona crisis of 2020 having kicked in, we suspended regular on-site gatherings to preserve our employees’ health.
 But as our employees are well-practised in working from their home offices, we can keep productivity high.
 To accommodate for the reduced meetings in person, we ramped up our telecommuting game.
 We introduced an informal kick-off video chat on Monday mornings.
 What’s more, we also kept the knowledge transfer sessions going as video calls.

 Our last piece of advice on the topic of home office would thus be: Be ready to twist the formula.
 Every company has unique work routines and translating them to home offices will take some thought.
-The first draft of your remote work policy will need some tweaking.
-Not everything goes smoothly right from the start.
+Take in what you learned during the last remote work period and tweak your policies where needed.

-But that won’t discourage you, right?
-After all, chance is just one letter away from change.
+After all, change is just one letter away from chance.